Last Updated on October 31, 2022 by Angela Vaz

 You are going to find love whether or not you believe it right now.
 We usually attract people who are just like us.

 When I was in college, I was incredibly insecure.
 And I attracted my first partner, who was also terribly insecure.
-Needless to say, that it was a disaster waiting to happen.
+Needless to say, it was a disaster waiting to happen.

 The next person I attracted was emotionally weak because I was emotionally weak when I found him.